-The national insurance contributions (AOW, Anw and WIz) are withheld from the salary of the employee.
+The national insurance contributions (AOW, Anw and Wlz) are withheld from the salary of the employee.
+The maximum contribution is 27.65% over your annual income, which is capped at € 34,712 (2020).

-The contributions for the employee insurance schemes are fully paid by the employer.
+Te contributions for the employee insurance schemes are fully paid by the employer.

-The contributions for the Zvw consist of an income-related part, paid by the employer, and a nominal contribution which the employee needs to pay to an insurance company.
+The contributions for the ZVW consist of an income-related part, paid by the employer, and a nominal contribution which the employee needs to pay to an insurance company.
 This nominal contribution varies per insurance company.

-The contributions for the employee insurance schemes (Sickness Benefits Act (ZW); Work and Income according to Earnings Capacity Act (WIA); Unemployment Insurance Act (WW) are fully paid by you.
-These contributions are determined per type of industry.
+The contributions for the employee insurance schemes (Sickness Benefits Act ('ZW'); Work and Income according to Earnings Capacity Act ('WIA'); Unemployment Insurance Act ('WW') are fully paid by you.
+These contributions are due over a capped income of € 57,232 (2020) and determined per type of industry.

-All Dutch social security contributions are due over a capped income (adjusted every year).
+All Dutch social security contributions are due over a capped income.
 From an employer cost perspective, it may therefore be interesting to explore the possibilities of applying the Dutch social security system instead of the home country schemes.
 Of course, when looking into this, the level of benefits should be taken into account as well.